montero-melis/cha2db/descriptionProgram.md

-3. Conversion into right tuples
+3. Conversion into right format
 ==============================

 In order to convert the data into matrix form, we first have to obtain the right tuples.